 ADMINISTRATOR PIN CODE

 The Administrator can secure the Administrator Tool access by setting a pin code which will be asked at every start:

-The TSplus client generator gives the capability to lock the TSplus client to:
+The TSplus client generator gives the capability, on its Security tab, to lock the TSplus client to:

-- A physical drive serial number (PC HDD or USB stick).
-This is a very easy and powerful way to set a high
+A physical drive serial number (PC HDD or USB stick).
+This is a very easy and powerful way to set a high level of security.